 The dovecote: located in the center of the courtyard, it is topped by a pepperpot.
 It features 3,500 boulins (indoor nesting boxes), a splendid framework and a period mobile nesting box.
 Pigeon droppings were collected as fertilizer for the vegetable garden.

 The dry moat protected access to the château.
-A drawbridge is said to have been built.
+A drawbridge was even built.

-The course of the Juine river was diverted to supply the pond, canals and fountains.
+The course of the River Juine was diverted to supply the water feature, canals and fountains.

 - La Ferme du Petit-Mesnil